Food Revolution Network

 Let Your Holiday Sides Shine

 Many people love holiday meals, and side dishes are a big part of that love.
-There are many to choose from, including some popular side dishes that many of us have come to expect thanks to familial and cultural traditions.
+There are many to choose from, including some popular side dishes we have come to expect thanks to familial and cultural traditions.
 But they’re not always full of ingredients that are good for us.
 Luckily, since so many of them are already vegetable-based, we can easily make them healthy additions to our holidays with just a little tweaking.
-Through substitutions, seasonings, and different combinations, we can turn plant-based holiday sides into enduring and beloved hits.
+With substitutions, seasonings, and various combinations, we can turn plant-based holiday sides into enduring, beloved hits.

 Tell us in the comments: